Skip links

 What Is A Hydraulic Injection Injury?

 A hydraulic injection injury, also known as a hydraulic fluid injection injury, is a serious medical condition that occurs when high-pressure hydraulic fluid is forcefully injected into a person’s body.
+In such incidents, there is a 16% to 48% chance that the person injured would have to go through amputation.
 Hydraulic fluid is commonly used in hydraulic systems, such as those found in heavy machinery, construction equipment, and industrial tools.

 These injuries typically happen when there is a breach or rupture in a hydraulic system, and the pressurized hydraulic fluid is accidentally injected into a person’s skin or underlying tissues.
 The hydraulic fluid is usually under extreme pressure, often exceeding 1,000 psi (pounds per square inch), which allows it to penetrate the skin and underlying tissues with great force.